Caring House is Different

-The admission process involves collaboration between the potential resident and/or their family or friends, the Caring House admissions team, and the potential resident’s medical team (for example, a hospice serving the potential resident).
+The admission process involves collaboration between the potential resident and/or their family or friends, the Caring House admissions team, and the potential resident’s medical/hospice team.

-We encourage (but don’t require) residents and/or their family or friends to visit Caring House prior to admission.
-To expedite documentation, we often use fax and email.
+We encourage residents and/or their family or friends to visit Caring House prior to admission.
+We also use email and DocuSign to expedite things.

-We use an admissions pool approach (not “first-come, first-served”) for eligible potential residents.
+We also use an admissions pool approach for eligible potential residents (not “first-come, first-served”).
 When a bedroom becomes available, if the physical care requirements of the potential residents in the pool are equal, our team first offers the bedroom to the person who then has the greatest overall need.

 Once we offer a bedroom to a resident, the resident and/or family then completes the family packet of documents, and the first payment is due the day of admission.